 What's New @ WIC?

-What is in season this Spring?
+What is in season this Fall?

 Use this Seasonal Food Guide to shop for seasonal fruits and vegetables at WIC-approved grocery stores.
 Produce listed here may become available in your area at different times during the season.